-Contribution from To Candidate or Candidate's Campaign Committee To Political Party Committee To Political Action Committee Total Contributions Individual A specific limit of \$1,000 per candidate per election.
+Contribution From To Candidate or Candidate's Campaign Committee To Political Party Committee To Political Action Committee Total Contributions Individual A specific limit of \$1,000 per candidate per election.
 A general limitation of no more than \$25,000 in total contributions within the same two-year period.
-No specific limits un but the general lim two-year peri \$25,000 per two-year period Political Party Committee No Limit No Limit No Limit No Limit Political Action Committee No Limit No Limit No Limit No Limit Corporation, Union, Partnership, Professional Assn. or Civic, Fraternal or Religious Group Prohibited from making contributions to candidates and political parties.
+No specific limits under either category, but the general limit of \$25,000 in a two-year period applies. \$25,000 per two-year period Political Party Committee No Limit No Limit No Limit No Limit Political Action Committee (PAC) No Limit No Limit No Limit No Limit Corporation, Union, Partnership, Professional Association or Civic, Fraternal or Religious Group Prohibited from making contributions to candidates and political parties.
 However, these organizations may make contributions to support or oppose a ballot proposition or an initiative or referendum petition drive.
-A non-profit (501(c)) organization should consult an attorney, an accountant or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.
+A non-profit (501)(c) organization should consult an attorney, an accountant or the Internal Revenue Service before making contributions to an initiative or referendum drive to avoid jeopardizing its tax status.

 ^{}For example, if a person contributed \$1,000 to a political candidate, that would leave \$24,000 available for contributions under these categories within the two-year period.
+The two-year period consists of a general election year and the preceding calendar year.